fadikallel/AI4T/README.md

 ## EXPERIMENTS

-In ` config.py `   file you have all the directory and file paths necessary to run the experiments.
-Please modify it accordingly to your paths and file names.
-Make sure that all features no matter the layer or dataset are in the same directory to avoid complications.
+All paths required for the experiments are set in ` config.py `.
+Please modify them accordingly.

    ### 1. Baseline deepfake detector:
-   To reproduce this experiment faster, extract all the datasets using the first extraction script and after you identify the best performing layer, use the augmented extractors to extract the augmented ASV19 train+dev features from that layer.
+   To reproduce this experiment faster, extract the features from all the datasets using the first extraction script.
+After you identify the best performing layer, use the augmented extractors to extract the augmented ASV19 train+dev features from that layer.

-   For evaluation of all layers, run :
+   To evaluate the performance of each layer, run :
 ```
-baseline_logReg_all_layers.py
+python baseline_logReg_all_layers.py
 ```

 Output example: